statsmaths/stat209/_notes/class06-reproducible-research.md

 sub-sub-section.
 There needs to be blank lines before and after the title and a single space after the pounds before the title
 - plain text, which is where we can type as if we were in a notepad program
-- code blocks contained within triple backticks (this is the same key we saw when dealing with variables that have spaces in them; it is right below the tilde key on most US keyboards) and then `{r}`.
+- code blocks contained within triple backticks (this is the same character we saw when dealing with variables that have spaces in them; it is right below the tilde key on most US keyboards) and then `{r}`.

 The idea of an Rmarkdown file is that we can integrate code and text together.
 This makes it self-documenting and allows analyses to be reproducible.

 You can run the R commands in the code chunks in two different ways.
-In the first, you either either highlight and click run at the top (as before) or use the play  button at the start of the chunk.
+In the first, you either highlight and click run at the top (as before) or use the play  button at the start of the chunk.
 These copy the code into the console, constructing data in the environment tab and plots in the plot tab.
 This is a good way of starting an analysis.